Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Definition of reference strain and target strain
 ------------------------------
-"target strain" represent the strain which user want to annotate.
+"target strain" represents the strain which user want to annotate.
+"reference strain" represents the strain which is close to the "target strain".
-If user have no fasta file or genome annotation files of "target strain", ANNOgesic can generate them.
-It requires "reference strain" which is close to "target strain".
+If user have no fasta file or genome annotation files of "target strain", ANNOgesic can generate them by applying the mutations between "reference strain" and "target strain".

 Riboswitch and RNA thermometer dataset of Rfam
 ----------------------------